Weekly Meal Prep

 Based on the information collected from the survey and interviews, I am now able to create a user persona in order to focus on the target users, ROSY.

-Next, I created a hypothesis journey map to visualize some stages she needs to take, better understand her pain points, expectations, emotion during the journey, and find out the opportunities to gain her experience.
+Next, I created a journey map to visualize some stages she needs to take, better understand her pain points, expectations, emotion during the journey, and find out the opportunities to gain her experience.

+Phase 2.
 Ideate

 During the early stages of the design process, I drew paper wireframes and reviewed them several times before going to computer works.
 By this way, issues are caught earlier.
 I learnt that I was in started identifying minor and larger issues much sooner than I thought about it before.